Pieter Corbeels

-Pieter Corbeels (12 March 1755 – 21 June 1799) was a Belgian book printer and resistance leader.
-He was a founder of the Belgian-based publishing company Brepols.
+Pieter Corbeels (12 March 1755 – 21 June 1799) was a book printer from the Austrian Netherlands a rebel when the area became part of France.
+He was a founder of the publishing company Brepols.
 He commanded part of the Brabantine forces during a revolt against the French Revolutionary regime known as the Boerenkrijg ("Peasants' War").
 He was executed for his role in the war.

 Career

 Corbeels was a corporal in the Austrian army.
 He fought in the rebel army of Jean-André van der Mersch, who won the Battle of Turnhout against the Austrians in 1789.

 After the defeat of the Brabant Revolution, he started a printing business in Leuven in 1790.
 He established his printing business in the Gommarushuis in the Tiensestraat in Leuven.
 Corbeels printed, besides the ordinary, ordered printed papers, as well as a large number of inciting leaflets and almanacs.

 For this, he was arrested by the French on 28 November 1792 and transferred to Valenciennes in France.
 On 15 December 1792, he was released, whereupon he resumed printing.
 In 1793, he moved into the house called Hertog van Brabant on the Grote Markt of Leuven.

 Corbeels remarried while living in Turnhout, and he left Turnhout in the summer of 1798 as a leader of the Boerenkrijg also known as the Peasants' War (1798) against the French.